-Fun things to do in Kentucky
+Fun Things To Do in Kentucky

 Kentucky is known for the three B's: basketball, bluegrass and bourbon, and you can find them all in the state's largest city, Louisville.
 Within minutes of landing at Louisville International Airport, you can clearly see that Louisville is a unique place with Southern and Midwestern influences.

-"Run for the Roses"
+"Run For The Roses"

 Another event and historic site that is practically synonymous with Louisville is the world—famous Kentucky Derby at Churchill Downs.
 Dubbed "the most exciting two minutes in sports," the Kentucky Derby is the start of the Triple Crown series and races the country's top thoroughbreds on the first Saturday of every May.
 Even if you can't make it to the star-studded event, a trip to the Kentucky Derby Museum located on the grounds is well worth a visit.
 Churchill Downs is also just a few miles from Louisville International Airport, making it very easy to get to once you land.